 Chapter 7 Bankruptcy:

-If you are looking for a seasoned bankruptcy law firm, you can rest assured that we have the experience to file a successful Florida bankruptcy on your behalf.
+If you are looking for a seasoned bankruptcy law firm in Florida, you can rest assured that we have the experience to file a successful case on your behalf.
 You will be walked through the process with dignity and professionalism.
 We have helped many families through Chapter 7 bankruptcy or “liquidation” bankruptcy and can help you understand what the means test is, how to keep your property exempt in bankruptcy, and help you answer the all too common question, “How can I improve my credit score?”

 Chapter 13 Bankruptcy: